oumaima-kboubi/Smarty-House/README.md

 2) import the new database using the file 'domoyamo (1).sql'

 P.S:
-When pulling a project for the first time use the commande line: 'composer update' to downloade the packages needed.
+When pulling a project for the first time use the commande line: 'composer update' to download the packages needed.